asaboor-gh/ipyslides/README.md

 - You can turn on speaker notes with a `Show Notes` check in side panel.
 Notes can be added to slides using `slides.notes.insert` (`slides.notes` in < 1.2.1) command.
 - Notes is an experimantal feuture, so use at your own risk.
 Do not share full screen, share a brwoser tab for slides and you can keep notes hidden from audience this way.
 # Known Limitations
 - Slide number is necessary to be tracked by user, as notebook cells are not linked to each other and multiple runs of a cell can lead to adding many slides with same content.
+In version `2.1.7+` you can use property `Slides.auto_number` inside Python script, but avoid it in Notebook since it does not run linearly and can create hundreds of slides as you keep running cells.
 - Bounding box of slides for screenshots should be set by user (if not in fullscreen).

 # Customize Slides